-- On the individual school website or - From the school office b) Supplementary Information Form (SIF)
+- On the individual school website or

+- From the school office

+- From the Local Authority

 In most cases, the form should be returned directly to the school, along with any supporting documentation required (e.g. baptism certificate, proof of address).

 If the local authority coordinates In-Year Admissions on behalf of the school, applications must be made through their online or paper-based system.
 The school will be able to clarify this for you.